 A DNR is a physician order that an individual (or an agent listed in your HCPOA) discusses with a physician as it relates to administering cardiopulmonary resuscitation (CPR), generally in a hospital or nursing home situation.
 It provides a notice to medical personnel that you do not want actions taken if your heart stops beating (cardiac arrest) or if you stop breathing (respiratory arrest).
-The decision to enter into a DNR order should be taken with grave consideration of the medical facts of a person's condition.
-To help understand this issue, please see Section 3 that discusses proportionate response and the benefits/burdens of ordinary vs extraordinary care.
+The decision to enter into a DNR order should only be taken with grave consideration of the medical facts of a person's condition.
+To help understand this issue, please see Section Three that discusses proportionate response and the benefits/burdens of ordinary vs extraordinary care.
 If you have a DNR order and your heart or breathing stops, you will not receive CPR, which can include everything from mouth-to-mouth resuscitation to chest compressions.
 There are two types of DNR orders in Ohio.
 The first is called a DNR Comfort Care or DNRCC.
 The second is called DNR Comfort Care-Arrest or DNRCC-Arrest.
-"DNR Comfort Care orders (DNRCC) require that only comfort measures be administered before, during, or after the time a person's heart or breathing stops....DNR Comfort Care-Arrest (DNRCC-Arrest) orders permit the use of life-saving measures (such as powerful heart or blood pressure medications) before a person's heart or breathing stops."2 Comfort
+"DNR Comfort Care orders (DNRCC) require that only comfort measures be administered before, during, or after the time a person's heart or breathing stops....DNR Comfort Care-Arrest (DNRCC-Arrest) orders permit the use of life-saving measures (such as powerful heart or blood pressure medications) before a person's heart or breathing stops.
+However, only comfort care may be provided after a person's heart or breathing stops."
+Comfort